jiuntian/interactdiffusion/README.md

 - v1.1 is based on Stable Diffusion v1.5 and GLIGEN.
 We train at batch size of 32 for 250k steps on HICO-DET.
 - v1.1 is based on InteractDiffusion v1.1.
 We train further at batch size of 32 for 172.5k steps on HICO-DET and VisualGenome.

-## Extension for AutomaticA111's Stable Diffuion WebUI
+## Extension for AutomaticA111's Stable Diffusion WebUI

 We develop an AutomaticA111's Stable Diffuion WebUI extension to allow the use of InteractDiffusion over existing SD models.
 Check out the plugin at [sd-webui-interactdiffusion](https://github.com/jiuntian/sd-webui-interactdiffusion).
 Note that it is still on `alpha`.